zaid-g/SaltPass/README.md

 # Free memoryless password manager
 ## Features
-- **Simple**: code is only 91 lines long, so it's easy to audit/configure to fit your specific needs.
-Relies on OpenSSL crypto library for sha512 hash.
+- **Simple**: code is only 80 lines long, so it's easy to audit/configure to fit your specific needs.
+Relies on OpenSSL crypto library for sha256 hash function.
 - **Fast**
 - **Memoryless**: no data is kept/stored, improving security.
 User must re-enter master password every time program is run to retrieve passwords.
 User should store state file to keep track of password updates/rotations, however.
 - **Secure**: Process memory is cleared before program exits.
 Terminal hides password and salt while you input on screen (echo disabled by default, but can be optionally enabled by passing -e flag).
 Passing the master password as a command line argument not permited, since it gets saved in command history and would be visible to other processes..
 For more notes on security, see Usage section below.